VarchasvH/AppDeployment_GCP/README.md

-# Deploy a Nodeapp to GKE (Google Kubernetes Engine)
+# Deploy an Application to GKE (Google Kubernetes Engine) using Docker
 In this Project, I use Docker and Kubernetes to publish a nodeapp on Google Cloud Registry.